yoh786/sYmon/proj.md

 Current Task
 -------------
 - Adding in badge or other notify of copy success.
   => have done this but we need to make it conditional; currently just gives indicator of click and vanishes with tab close.
+It needs intelligence; in other words we need to be able to predict and capture what kind of errors people will use.